sblunt/orbitize/docs/mcmc.rst

 ------------------------
 We need to pick how many steps the MCMC sampler should sample.
 Additionally, because the samples are correalted, we often only save every nth sample.
 This helps when we run a lot of samples, and saving all the samples requires too much disk space, despite the fact many samples are unncessary because they are correlated.
-We recommend picking not too-large of a burn-in as one can always discard more steps if necessary.

 .. code-block:: python